 RNAscope assay is a novel proprietary technology for RNA in situ hybridization (ISH) that was developed by Advanced Cell Diagnostics, Inc. (ACD Bio).
 The main difference of RNAscope with standard RNA ISH is the use of a double-Z probe design strategy: target-specific probes (ZZ pairs) minimize nonspecific off-target noise signals.
-This is turn allows highly specific staining capable of single-molecule detection in cultivated cells or tissues (1).
+This in turn allows highly specific staining capable of single-molecule detection in cultivated cells or tissues (1).
 RNAscope assay is used in a wide range of applications: gene expression, point mutation, antibody, vaccine or other therapeutic agents’ validation, etc…(2,3,4).

 RNAscope assay can be used different kind of tissues:

-- Fresh-frozen tissues: offers highest reactivity, optimum for tissue with low blood content (brain)
+- Fresh-frozen tissues: offers highest reactivity

 - Perfusion fixed frozen tissues: for tissues with high blood content (heart)

 Three RNAscope assay kits developed by ACD Bio are widely used in biomedical research:

 - RNAscope 2.5 HD Assay: Chromogen-based assay that produces sensitive and reliable result.
 Ideal for projects focusing on expression of one (possibly two) specific genes.
 The sample will be imaged in transmission mode.